luffah/Terminus/docs/dev/api.md

  '- waiting_room/
 ```

-Using, the API, the code is basically :
+Using the API, the code is basically :
 ```javascript
     newRoom('forest', 'forest.png'
     ).addDoor(